When one man disappears, a better man appears

 Suitor No. 6 (we have a winner!) was a surprise.
 I had three weeks left in New York when I met him, so I was running out of time to meet and get to know someone new.
 You can read all about him here but, in a nutshell, what started out as ‘ho-hum, he’s a nice guy, let’s hang out’ turned into ‘hot-damn, he’s the best guy ever’.

 To recap, I got something out of every date – from good conversations to life-changing lessons – which is why it’s important to appreciate each experience for what it is rather than seeing every romantic (or unromantic) interlude that doesn’t result in ‘happily ever after’ as a failure.
 ‘Happily ever after’ comes along so infrequently that you may as well enjoy the journey – and my journey has brought some great new friends and contacts into my life.
-That’s how you date with dignity.
+That’s dating with dignity.

 Step 5.
 Be assertive